Beans69584/Plastics-and-Burns/README.md

 1. Clone the repository: `git clone https://github.com/your-username/repository-name.git`
 2. Navigate to the project directory: `cd repository-name`
 3. Open the `index.html` file in your preferred web browser.
-4. To use php pages make sure you have the curl extension enabled and run a local php webserver ```php -S ip:port```
+4. If you wish to use PHP pages, ensure that the curl extension is enabled and run a local PHP web server: `php -S ip:port`

 ## Contributing

-Contributions are welcome!
-If you find any issues or want to enhance the website, please submit a pull request.
-Make sure to follow the [contributing guidelines](CONTRIBUTING.md).
+We welcome contributions!
+If you find any issues or have suggestions for enhancements, please submit a pull request.
+Be sure to follow our [contributing guidelines](CONTRIBUTING.md).

 ## License